penuts7644/GenBankReader/src/genbankreader/Readme.md

 ### Default options: ###

   1. -h, --help, Display help for this program.
-  2. -i, --infile \<INFILE\>, Input Genbank file to proces.
+  2. -i, --infile <\INFILE\>, Input Genbank file to proces.

 ### Usecases: ###

   1. -s, --summary, Creates a textual summary of the parsed Genbank file.
-  2. -G, --fetch\_gene \<GENE NAME \(-PATTERN\)\>, Returns nucleotide sequences of the genes that match the gene name regex pattern, in Fasta format.
+  2. -G, --fetch\_gene <GENE NAME \(-PATTERN\)\>, Returns nucleotide sequences of the genes that match the gene name regex pattern, in Fasta format.
-  3. -C, --fetch\_cds \<PRODUCT NAME \(-PATTERN\)\>, Returns the amino acid sequences of the CDSs that match the product name regex pattern, in Fasta format.
+  3. -C, --fetch\_cds <PRODUCT NAME \(-PATTERN\)\>, Returns the amino acid sequences of the CDSs that match the product name regex pattern, in Fasta format.
-  4. -F, --fetch\_features \<COORDINATES\>, Returns all features with name, type, start, stop and orientation between the given coordinates.
+  4. -F, --fetch\_features <COORDINATES\>, Returns all features with name, type, start, stop and orientation between the given coordinates.
 Only features that are completely covered within the given region are listed.
-  5. -S, --find\_sites \<DNA SEQ WITH IUPAC CODES\>, Lists the locations of all the sites where the DNA pattern is found: position, actual sequence and \(if relevant\) the gene in which it resides.
+  5. -S, --find\_sites <DNA SEQ WITH IUPAC CODES\>, Lists the locations of all the sites where the DNA pattern is found: position, actual sequence and \(if relevant\) the gene in which it resides.

 ** Note 1: -i option and one of the usecases \(-s, -C, -G, -F, -S\) are required. **

 ** Note 2: The GenBank reader assumes that only one DNA sequence resides within a single GenBank file.
 If multi-GenBank file is given, only the first item in the GenBank file will be processed. **

 Below are examples for each use case.
-The example GenBank files used, can be found in the 'data' folder within this repository.
+The example GenBank files used, can be found in the \'data\' folder within this repository.

 Use case 1 example: